Fully convolutional networks for velocity-field predictions based on the wall heat flux in turbulent boundary layers: Dataset

-In order to obtain a sufficiently large number of fields, five different realizations of the simulation are performed using five different trip-forcing random seeds.
+In order to obtain a sufficiently large number of fields, five different realizations of the simulation are performed using five trip-forcing at the same location, but with different random seeds.
 The \textit{training dataset} includes 7,474 samples obtained from three of the five simulations.
 The \textit{validation dataset} consists of 2,195 samples, taken from a separate DNS to avoid unwanted correlations with the training dataset.
 The \textit{test dataset} is obtained from the remaining simulation, it includes 1,973 samples and the overall sampled time for testing is sufficient to obtain converged turbulence statistics.